-The ESG Sustainability Reporting course was presented through the Institute of Chartered Accountants of Zimbabwe (ICAZ) in collaboration of BACT (Bright Africa Consultancy Training) Business School.
+The ESG Sustainability Reporting course was presented through the Institute of Chartered Accountants of Zimbabwe (ICAZ) in collaboration of

+BACT (Bright Africa Consultancy Training) Business School.

-professional candidates with technical competencies in ESG Sustainability Reporting.
+The course and training equipped professional and non- • The Sustainability Accounting Standards Board (SASB) professional candidates with technical competencies in ESG Sustainability Reporting.